History of the nude in art: Vanguardism

 Frida Kahlo's otherwise personal and unclassifiable work is related to surrealism, reflecting in her canvases her life tormented by an accident that destroyed her spine and her husband's infidelities.
-One of her first nudes was Desnudo de Mujer India (1929), where she already shows her style, of a fantastic figuration and intense chromatism, with an abundance of anecdotal elements.
+One of her first nudes was Desnudo de Mujer India (1929), in which she already shows her style: fantastic figuration and intense chromatism, with an abundance of anecdotal elements.
 In Unos cuantos piquetitos (1935) she represented a brutal real murder that had occurred shortly before, committed out of jealousy, where the murderer defended himself by saying "but it was only a few piquetitos!", a scene in which the author projects her pain for her husband's infidelity with her little sister, a fact corroborated by the stab wounds she inflicted on the work as soon as she finished it.
 In Two Nudes in a Forest (1939) two naked women appear, one with lighter skin and the other with darker skin, reclining one on top of the other, and observed by a monkey, symbol of sin, in a scene that can have two interpretations: the first would be that of lesbian love, while the second would be a double self-portrait of Frida, capturing her two natures, the European and the Mexican.
 The Broken Column (1944) is a self-portrait that shows the steel corset she had to wear for a while because of the accident that had destroyed her spine, represented by an Ionic column, while her whole body is pierced with nails, in an image of intense drama; in this painting she initially appeared nude, but finally only her breasts were exposed.